Task Force Falcon

 Conclusion

-Task Force Falcon deployed 537 Soldiers and 67 ISVs by
+Task Force Falcon deployed 537 Soldiers and 67 ISVs by large-scale,

-large-scale, long-range air movement with less than 18-hour
+long-range air movement with less than 18-hour notice in support of

-notice in support of humanitarian aid, utilizing the same TTPs
+humanitarian aid, utilizing the same TTPs that enabled success in

-be effectively employed to provide support to civilian authorities
+can be effectively employed to provide support to civilian authorities

 as well.
-TF Falcon’s ability to implement the tools and
+TF Falcon’s ability to implement the tools and operating

-aid mission demonstrates the flexibility and dynamic
+demonstrates the flexibility and dynamic strength of the MBCT.

 Author

-LTC Walter C. Gray II currently commands 2nd Battalion, 502nd
+LTC Walter C. Gray II currently commands 2nd Battalion, 502nd Infantry

-of the Infantry Officer Basic Course, Maneuver Captains Career Course,
+Infantry Officer Basic Course, Maneuver Captains Career Course,

 Command and General Staff College, and School of Advanced Military